Summary: The GSEP Service Unit Treasurer (SUT) manages and maintains all aspects of Service Unit finances.

 I understand my responsibilities are:

-- Serve as service unit signer on troop bank accounts and make sure signers on troop accounts are current/accurate
+- Serve as Service Unit signer on troop bank accounts and make sure signers on troop accounts are current/accurate.

-- Collaborate with the service unit event coordinator(s) and/or other volunteers to collect payments for all service unit events
+- Collaborate with the Service Unit Event Coordinator(s) and/or other volunteers to collect payments for all Service Unit events.

-- Report concerns of financial irregularities with troop or Service Unit accounts to Service Unit Manager and serve as the primary contact supporting financial audits
+- Report concerns of financial irregularities with troop or Service Unit accounts to Service Unit Manager and serve as the primary contact supporting financial audits.

 Qualifications: